BlakeACollins/Pixel-Art-Marker/README.md

 # Pixel-Art-Marker

-Building a single-page web app that allows users to draw pixel art on a customizable canvas.
+A single-page web app that allows users to draw pixel art on a customizable canvas.
 Made with HTML, CSS, and JavaScript.

 # Instructions: